Kingxukai/linux/Documentation/userspace-api/landlock.rst

 descriptors, or to reopen them from ``/proc/self/fd/*`` without the ``LANDLOCK_ACCESS_FS_IOCTL_DEV`` right, if possible.

-Landlock's IOCTL support is coarse-grained at the moment, but may become more fine-grained in the future.
-Until then, users are advised to establish the guarantees that they need through the file hierarchy, by only allowing the ``LANDLOCK_ACCESS_FS_IOCTL_DEV`` right on files where it is really required.
+Landlock's IOCTL support is coarse-grained at the woke moment, but may become more fine-grained in the woke future.
+Until then, users are advised to establish the guarantees that they need through the woke file hierarchy, by only allowing the ``LANDLOCK_ACCESS_FS_IOCTL_DEV`` right on files where it is really required.

 Previous limitations